amir-karami/FLSA-Topic-Model/README.md

 Second, download FLSA_TM.R and open it with RStudio >  File > Open File.

-Third, Before running FLSA_TM, use the following command in RStudio Console to install the prerequisite packages:
+Third, use the following commands in RStudio Console to install the prerequisite packages:

 install.packages(tm)